 Plant Lover Facts

-One additional feature of this hybrid is that it’s resistant to Verticillium wilt.
-In fact, most commercial pistachio trees are now grown on red push rootstock, because this makes them wilt-resistant.
+As mentioned earlier, red push is resistant to Verticillium wilt.
+Most commercial pistachio trees (Pistache vera) are now grown on red push rootstock, because this makes them wilt-resistant.

 Did you enjoy this article?